bellewills/UX-Research-Project/README.md

 Overview

-This project investigates how AI-assisted creativity tools influence user experience and creative output during convergent thinking tasks.
+This project investigates how AI-assisted creativity tools influence user experience and creative output during a convergent thinking task.
-Participants complete a short design exercise in two modes — with AI and without AI — to compare how each approach shapes idea development, engagement, and perceived creativity.
+Participants complete a short design exercise in two modes, with AI and without AI, to compare how each approach shapes idea development, engagement, and perceived creativity.

 The study focuses on how users interact with digital drawing interfaces and generative AI prompts when producing a single integrated idea under time constraints.